15. Frequently Asked Questions About Consumer Directed Care (CDC) Home Care Packages

 Question – Is Daughterly Care an Approved Provider for Home Care Packages?

-…as a result of The Productivity Commission’s investigation of the Aged Care Industry, amongst many recommendations, they recommended to the Government that ALL Elders who have ‘eligible care needs’ be eligible to receive Government Subsidised In Home Care.
+…as a result of The Productivity Commission’s investigation of the Government Funded Aged Care Industry, amongst many recommendations, they recommended to the Government that ALL elders who have ‘eligible care needs’ be eligible to receive Government Subsidised In Home Aged Care.
 Why that particular change?
-Well, In Home Care is health care for Elders.
-When Elders receive quality In Home Care they have less hospitalisations, avoid the nursing home for longer, or totally; and are happier; all of which saves the Government money.
+Well, in home care is health care for elders.
+When elders receive quality in home care they have less hospitalisations, avoid the nursing home for longer, or totally; and are happier; all of which saves the Government money.

-So the Productivity Commission recommended that the Government not restrict the supply of Government subsidised Home Care Package, but issue a Home Care Package to everyone with eligible care needs.
-If a senior is self-funded, then they pay $10K odd per year towards their Home Care Package and of course self-funded Elders wait longer for a Home Care Package.
-Fair enough.
-More details on fees self-funded elders pay.
+So the Productivity Commission recommended that the Government not restrict the supply of Government subsidised Home Care Package, but issue a Home Care Package to every senior with assessed eligible care needs.
+If a senior is self-funded, then they pay $10K odd per year towards their Home Care Package and of course self-funded elders wait longer for a Home Care Package because they have normally put private care in place.
+More details on the fees self-funded elders pay.